 Fresh air is your friend

 In my experience, I find that fresh, cool air blowing right on the face is one of the best things to stop car sickness before it gets bad.
 So, when your child tells you they are getting sick, either roll down their window or turn up the air conditioning in the car and turn the vents towards them.
 This is also a great time to put a cold water bottle or wet wipe on the back of their neck and their face.
 I don’t know why, but cooling the body down is a great way to combat car sickness.

 Eliminate the causes

-In Tip #2, we talked about learning what causes your child’s car sickness.
-Once you learn these, then eliminate them from your road trips.
+Once you’ve learned what causes your child’s car sickness, then eliminate them from your road trips.
 If playing video games in the car triggers that queasy stomach, then don’t let your kid play them.
 If not looking out the window is the culprit, then make sure that child always has a window seat.
 By eliminating the cause of the sickness, you stop the problem before it even begins!

 Keep barf bags at the ready

 Keep some of those small garbage bags or other barf bags in your car and easily accessible at all times.
-If you can get one to your child before they start throwing up, you can contain the puke and minimize the mess.
+If you can get one to your child before they start throwing up, you can contain and minimize the mess.
 This will not only prevent you from having to clean up your car on the side of the road, but it will also keep your car smelling much nicer for the duration of your trip.

 Tip #4: Don’t Let It Ruin Your Trip